 One of the best things about external frames is their weight distribution – they position weight higher than internal frames which directs the majority of the weight to your hips and legs (rather than your shoulders).

-They are, however, designed for heavy loads, which makes it more important than ever to have good shoulder strap padding and, ideally, additional lumbar support.
+They are, however, designed for heavy loads, which makes it more important than ever to have good shoulder strap padding and, ideally, the additional lumbar support.
 Additionally, you’ll also notice that all of the pack features here have sternum straps and hip belts to help distribute the weight of your load evenly – steer clear of packs lacking these!

 A key advantage of external frames over internal frames is the fact that they hold the main part of the pack further away from your body, which enables fantastic ventilation.
 However, on the flip side, this positioning can make your pack feel a little unstable, especially on uneven ground.